Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 To understand the policy of the first president of Tanzania

-MJK Nyerere is the founding member of the Tanganyika African National Union (TANU) party which in 1977 became the Chama Cha Mapinduzi party and he chaired it until 1990.
-According to Nyerere’s ideal, African socialism must lead to the creation of an egalitarian, just and united society.
-They were seventeen to share this ideology and very determined to apply this one.
-At the museum, you could see this political party and its members.
+MJK Nyerere was a founding member of the Tanganyika African National Union (TANU), which in 1977 became the Chama Cha Mapinduzi, and he chaired it until 1990.
+According to Nyerere’s ideal, African socialism must lead to an egalitarian, just, and united society.

 To discover a strong international opening

-Do you think MJK Nyerere has met a lot of famous political personalities?
+Do you think MJK Nyerere has met many famous political figures?
 Yes, of course!
 Nelson Mandela, John.
 F Kennedy, Martin Luther King and that’s not all … You can discover them at the museum and all the countries he has visited.
-The Republic of Tanzania is internationally opened since its presidency and has been able to achieve major economic and social projects for the emergence of his country, it is a model for other countries.

 Emblematic Gifts